 So what happens after a client doesn’t show up?

 Did the client call one hour before saying she can’t leave the toilet?
 Did she call 6 hours before and explain that her child is throwing up?
 Or did the client just not show up altogether with no phone call or notice.

-In my own case, no shows happen so rarely but when they do I give the client a call.
+In my own case, no-shows happen rarely, but when they do, I give the client a call.
 I think about what I would feel like in the situation of the client.
-If it’s “Oh I just forgot,” and it’s a consistent problem with that client, then I charge the fee.
-But if it’s a real-life situation and it’s never happened before with that client I usually let it slide.
+If it’s “Oh, I just forgot,” and it’s a consistent problem with that client, then I charge the fee.
+But if it’s a real-life situation and never happened before with that client, I usually let it slide.
 ONCE.
 After that, I send out a notification to the client that they failed to follow the policy.
 I give them the option to pay with their credit card or cash.

-If you set yourself up at the beginning with a strong policy as well as an appointment reminder system you shouldn’t really have to worry about now shows.
+If you set yourself up at the beginning with a firm policy and an appointment reminder system, you shouldn’t really have to worry about now shows.
 Good luck!

 Invest in your business today.
 We have a variety of cancellation notices, plaques and posters available for sale in our store.
 All of the notices can be customized!